gorociao/peprally-website/_my_collection/votegif.markdown

 VoteGif was a self-initated project that became widely retweeted and shared by all kinds of online communities: celebrities, politicians, brands, activists, moms and millenials.
-After launching, Hillary Clinton’s team asked if they could incorporate the gifs into their own GOTV products, like the chrome app, picture above.
+After launching, Hillary Clinton’s team asked if they could incorporate the gifs into their own GOTV products, like the chrome app, pictured above.
 We were thrilled!
+We also localized the project [en Español](http://votargif.com).

 Development: Patrick Moberg